 About Rebecca Levy Registered Associate MFT

-- Alternative Sexuality & Lifestyle, Anxiety/Panic, BDSM/Kink, Body Size Diversity, Eating Disorders/Body Image, Grief & Loss, LGBQIA, Polyamory & Alt.
-Relationship Configurations, Race/Ethnicity and Culture, Spirituality, Trans and Gender Non-conforming, Women's Concerns
+- Alternative Sexuality and Lifestyle, Anxiety/Panic, BDSM/Kink, Body Size Diversity, Couples/Relationship Counseling, Creativity, Eating Disorders/Body Image, Grief and Loss, LGBQIA, Polyamory and Alternative Relationship Configurations, Race/Ethnicity and Culture, Spirituality, Trans and Gender Nonconforming, Trauma/PTSD, Womens Concerns

 - Sliding Scale / Low Fee